 The Gcash Rep should confirm that your card is now connected to your mobile phone number.

 Download the Gcash App.
 In my experience, I can’t usually connect to GCash if I use WiFi.
 I have to switch to Mobile Data under the Globe Signal.
 This way, I can access GCash App.

 When you are in the App, it would be easy and self-explanatory.
 Head to Pay Bills, select BIR and fill-in important information.

-- First you must secure loan for your GCash account via Globe Prepaid load or Bank connection.
+- First, you must secure a loan for your GCash account via Globe Prepaid load or Bank connection.

 - Select Government or Search BIR among the list of merchants.